Author: Kathleen Rea

 Adding up your score

 Please add up all your answers.
-The score will offer you a guess at whether power imbalance issues may influence the process of consent and boundary setting in a prospective relationship.
+The score represents a guess at whether power imbalance issues may influence the process of consent and boundary setting in a prospective relationship.
 This score does not indicate that a power imbalance exists or does not exist or if it will cause harm.
 It instead indicates your guess at the level of risk.
 A higher score, may not necessarily be an issue.
 It is possible for an empowered person to give clear consent even when it might look like there is a high risk they may not be able to do so.
 Alternatively, a low score does not necessarily mean there are no power imbalances.
 Due to trauma or unseen issues, there may still be a large power imbalance at play.

-I believe there is some degree of power imbalance in any relationship.
+I believe there is some degree of power imbalance in all relationships.
 There is no situation in which they do not show up.
 The idea is that mild power imbalances carry a low risk of causing harm and profound power imbalances indicate a hard line that should not be crossed.
 In between that is a whole grey area that needs to be worked out and attended to by both parties.

-Also, above and beyond any recommendations made in this quiz, please act within the community agreements of the Contact Improvisation community in which you are practicing.
+Also, above and beyond any recommendations made in this quiz, please act within the community agreements of the Contact Improvisation community you are a part of.
 For example, if you are a CI professor in a college setting which stipulates that professors must not have relationships with students then you will need to uphold that agreement.
 Another example would be that some CI jams clearly stipulated that their venue is not a place to find sex partners, while other festivals such as Touch&Play have many sex-welcoming components.
-Knowing the culture in which you are navigating a relationship with in is key so you can uphold community agreements.
+Knowing the culture in which you are navigating a relationship in is key so you can uphold community agreements.
 Familiarize yourself with the guidelines or guiding principles of each dance jam or event.
 This is especially important for teachers and dancers who travel to different events.
 I suggest that you do not carry a set of personal guidelines in your suitcase that you apply to all situations but instead require yourself to learn about and uphold the community agreements of each place you visit.

 Recommendations